Sales reps never use up to 90 percent of marketing content. That’s according to the American Marketing Association.

 In too many organizations, marketing and sales work in isolation, rarely coming together.

 Marketers create content.

 The two groups never step outside of their silos to figure out how marketing can more effectively support sales — or what ideas marketing might have for salespeople to better connect with prospects.

 Breaking down silos takes work.
 Some proven ways to do this include:

 - Inviting sales reps to marketing team meetings.
 Salespeople offer insights about what they’re experiencing in the field.
 They provide input on what marketing needs to develop to support their everyday interactions with buyers.
 Marketers, in return, share ideas about how salespeople could sell more effectively.
 Open, two-way dialogue must be encouraged.

-- Working together with sales, marketing should identify content-related gaps and issues and create an actionable plan to address them.
+- Working together with sales, marketing should identify content-related gaps and issues so they can create an actionable plan to address them.
 It doesn’t end there.
-Marketing must gather ongoing input from sales to ensure progress is being made and reps’ needs are being met.
+Marketing must gather ongoing input from sales to ensure progress is made and reps’ needs are met.

-When it comes time for annual planning, sales and marketing should work together to come up with a common set of goals.
-This will ensure the two groups will partner to achieve them.
+Sale and marketing must work together to come up with a common set of goals.
+Make this a part of annual planning.
+This will ensure the two groups partner to achieve them.

 Breaking down silos is a win-win-win for marketing, sales AND your customers.